microsoft/pxt/common-docs/extensions/approval.md

 # Extension Approval

-Only approved extensions may be surfaced in search results in the ``Extensions`` dialog.
+Only approved extensions are available in the search results of the ``Extensions`` dialog.
 GitHub Organizations or GitHub repos can be approved.

-Banned extensions are not allowed to be loaded.
+Banned extensions are not allowed to load.

 ## #approval